Migrating off App Center Push

 Migrating to Azure Notification Hubs

 App Center Push customers recognize that there are some differences in experience between App Center’s offering and Azure Notification Hubs.
 As we prepare for your migration, we’ve been looking at the top features customers use and desire the most.
-We are excited to announce a new preview release of the Notification Hubs SDK for Android and iOS that addresses many of those needs.
+We are excited to announce the GA release of the Notification Hubs SDK for Android and iOS that addresses many of those needs.
 With this update, we simplified the device onboarding process, and added additional features that benefit both existing Notification Hubs customers, as well as those migrating their apps from App Center Push.

 Here are a few key features of the Azure Notification Hubs SDK.